tchikl-h/react-crm/README.md

 * The UI part of this project uses Material-UI.
 * This project uses Redux-Thunk to support back-end API.
 * To simulate real-world business, this starter project chooses Json-Server as fake Restful API.
 (You can simple replace it with your own API)
-* CRUD functions for Bot, Order, Product
+* CRUD functions for Bot, Intent, Product

 #### Screenshots